Enrollment Projections Methodology

 Forecasting enrollment begins with the current enrollment by schools and takes into consideration historic enrollment trends.

 A Student Generation Rate (SGR) is used to determine what impact future single family and multi-family developments will have on enrollment.
-The SGR is calculated using several data variable.
+The SGR is calculated using several data variables.
 Census data counts of school age children are compared to household counts.
 The percentage of school age children attending West Ada School District is then calculated using enrollment counts from West Ada and public charter schools as well as private and homeschool enrollment reports from the National Center for Education Statistics.
 The ratio of dwelling units by type is also used to calculate the appropriate SGR for single-family and multi-family units.
 The SGR used in forecasting enrollment is 0.7 students per single family and 0.1 for multi-family.

 Future residential developments are mapped and tracked across the district using ArcGIS, a geodatabase software.